 Brides are opting for natural and classic beauty looks.

-Bridal beauty is going classic in 2019.
+Bridal beauty is going back to classic.
 “Brides are going to be embracing a natural look that highlights their favorite feature with a bold accent,” explains Linsey Snyder Wachalter of Face Time Beauty in New York City and Palm Beach.
 “Think wine-colored lips with full lashes or a metallic eye shadow with a super-soft pink lip.”
 Linsey adds that faux lashes are used almost universally because you can enhance the eyes without adding more makeup to the skin.

 Plants and herbs are decorating tables.